cycfi/q/README.md

 Normally, there will be a processing loop that receives the incoming samples, `s`.
 You place 1, the delay constructor, `q::delay`, before the processing loop and 2 and 3 inside inside the loop.

-Take note of `350_ms`.
+44100 is the desired sampling rate.
+But take note of `350_ms`.
 Here, we take advantage of C++ (from c++11) type safe user-defined [literals](http://tinyurl.com/yafvvb6b), instead of the usual `float` or `double` which can be unsafe when values from different units (e.g. frequency vs. duration) are mismatched.
-The Q DSP library makes abundant use of user-defined literals for units such as time, frequency and even sound level (e.g. 24_dB, instead of a unit-less 24).
+The Q DSP library makes abundant use of user-defined literals for units such as time, frequency and even sound level (e.g. 24_dB, instead of a unit-less 24 or worse, a non-intuitive, unit-less 15.8 —the gain equivalent of 24_dB).
 Such constants also make the code very readable, another objective of this library.

-Processors such as `q::delay` are function objects that can be composed to form more complex processors.
+Processors such as `q::delay` are C++ function objects (sometimes called functors) that can be composed to form more complex processors.
 For example if you want to filter the delayed signal with a low-pass with a 1 kHz cutoff frequency, you add the components that you need:

 ```c++
    q::lowpass _lp{ 1_kHz, 44100 };